 - Segment users by behavior: Facebook Ad Targeting reaches users based on purchases and purchase intent, as well as how they use their devices, segmenting users by criteria including: Automotive, Business-to-Business, Charities, Digital Activities, Expats, Finance, Job Role, Media, if they are a Mobile Device User, Travel, Residential Profiles, and Seasonal Events.

 - Segment by connections: Facebook Ad Targeting accounts for users that have connected with your app, website and social page by narrowing your audience to include those that also meet other targeting categories.

 - Segment by re-marketing: Use Facebook Ad Targeting to identify channels to re-market your brand over, including following website visitors and making available custom email, phone and Facebook user-ID lists.

 No wonder some Facebook users find its ad targeting unsettling - it tracks so many variable factors in so many ways.
 So, if social is the right channel for your business - more specifically, if Facebook is the right platform when utilizing social - make sure your user segmenting strategy is up-to-par, so you can target the right audience for your business, to ultimately increase conversions.

 So where do you go from here?
 Use segmentation to turn leads into customers with lead nurturing, of course!
 But, really, we hope these sources have helped you better understand to a degree, how you can segment your audience, and how you can set criteria for better tracking audience segments.

 If you'd like to know more tactics for nurturing your leads, don't worry, we've got you.
-Hop on over and see our guide, How to Create a Lead Nurture Campaign, where we cover all the lead nurturing essentials you need to successfully nurture your leads into customers.
+Hop on over and see our comprehensive resource, Lead Nurturing Masterclass, where we cover all the lead nurturing essentials you need to successfully nurture your leads into customers.